-- Achieve their fullest potential
+Achieve their fullest potential

-- Develop critical thinking, creativity, and character
+Develop critical thinking, creativity, and character

-- Become healthy, lifelong learners
+Become healthy, lifelong learners

 Be responsible and contributing members of an ever-changing and global society

 Our belief in fostering partnerships with parents, students and the community to provide an education of distinction and excellence has led to the formulation of these Guiding Principles.